a-karma/Bogor_Workshop/DAY_3/Session2.md

 # Applications of Genomics in Wildlife Conservation

 ## Day two - Session two - Population genetic analysis
 In this session we are going to explore the population genetic structure and ancestry using the babirusa dataset.
-As explained, we are going to use these analyses to explore whether all these babirusa come from a homogeneous population, or whether we see population structure based on the location of the sample.
+As explained, we will use these analyses to explore whether all the babirusa come from a homogeneous population, or whether we can see evidence of population structure based on the location of the sample.

-We will run the three analyses using the remote server:
+In this tutorial you will run the three analyses using the remote server:
 - building maximum likelihood tress in IQtree
 - principal components analysis in smartpca
 - ADMIXTURE with different values of K

-Then in session three - we will export the data from the virtual machine and work in RStudio to visualise the results from the PCA and ADMIXTURE, and we will use the browser tool iTOL for tree visualisation.
+Then in session three - you will export the data from the virtual machine and work in RStudio to visualise the results from the PCA and ADMIXTURE, and you will use the browser tool iTOL for tree visualisation.

 ### 1. Building phylogenetic trees with IQtree

-First in your home directory we need to make a new directory for this session.
+First in your home directory, make a new directory for this session.
 Call it something sensible and navigate into this directory.

-Next we will activate the correct conda environment for the day
+Next activate the correct conda environment for the day
 > `Hint` - this will be the same as the one you were using this morning

-We will keep the output files for each analysis in their own directory, so make a directory for this analysis and navigate to it
+We will keep the output files for each analysis in their own directory, so make a directory for this analysis and navigate to it.
+This is your working directory

 ### Convert to phylip format
-The program we will use to make the tree is called `iqtree`. `iqtree` requires an alignment file as an input but this can take several formats.
+The program you will use to make the tree is called `iqtree`. `iqtree` requires an alignment file as an input but this can take several formats.
 We will be using the `.phylip` alignment format.
-To generate this from our vcf file, we need to use a script called `vcf2phylip.py`.
+To generate this from the vcf file, you need to use a script called `vcf2phylip.py`.

 You should be able to find this under `/home/DATA/Day_3_b/scripts/`.
 We want to use this script to convert our vcf into phylip format.
-To do this, first we can assign the path to the panel variable.
+To do this, first assign the path to the panel as a variable.

 ```sh
 PANEL=/home/DATA/Day_3_b/babirusa_panel
 ```
-Then we run the vcf2phylip script, we need to specify the vcf file as the input (`-i`) and the output name we want in our working directory (`--out-prefix`)
+Then run the vcf2phylip script by specifying the vcf file as the input (`-i`) and the output name you want in your current working directory (`--out-prefix`)

 ```sh
 /home/DATA/Day_3_b/scripts/vcf2phylip.py -i $PANEL.vcf --output-prefix babirusa_panel